About the University of Haifa

 For More Information

 Contact Amy Bergmann in the Office of International Education.
+Robins School of Business students should contact Fae Bell in the Robins School with any questions about academics.

 This document represents the most accurate information available at the time of publication.
 Statements contained herein are not contractual obligations, and verbal or other representations that are inconsistent with or not contained within the document are not binding.
 The University of Richmond reserves the right to change without specific notice programs and the conditions under which they are offered.